 My name is Kesia

-fueled by 1) the responsibility to provide a small herd of horses I had somehow acquired with enough room to roam as their natures intended; 2) a shared need for big, wild spaces; and 3) a lifelong semi-apocalyptic back-to-the-land proto-idealism, my mother Sharon and I moved from our respective homes in urban Vancouver to a small cabin made of telegraph poles on several hundred acres in Northwestern BC.
-Here, with help from our family and friends and a beloved Englishman, we have scratched out a bustling homestead to experiment in mixed and regenerative agriculture principles, to learn how to care for ourselves, the land, and the animals in as direct a manner as possible, and to stretch and grow into the fiendishly large selves we are truly meant to be.
-We have the ongoing pleasure of cohabitating this land with an ever-changing cast of animal characters, who teach us and cheer us and feed us and delight us to no end.
+fueled by 1) the responsibility to provide a small herd of horses I had somehow acquired with enough room to roam as their natures intended; 2) a shared need for big, wild spaces; and 3) a lifelong semi-apocalyptic back-to-the-land proto-idealism, my mother Sharon and I moved from our respective homes in Vancouver to a small cabin made of telegraph poles on several hundred acres in Northwestern BC, 1200 km away.
+Here, with help from our family and friends and neighbours and a beloved Englishman, we have scratched out a bustling homestead to experiment in mixed and regenerative agriculture, to learn how to care for ourselves, the land, and the animals in as direct and simple a manner as possible, and to stretch and grow into the fiendishly large selves we all actually are, when we’re allowed to be.

-have become inseperable for me.
-They inform each other and they grow together, as the fillaments of connection under our feet grow stronger and brighter and thoroughly entwined.
+have become inseparable for me.
+They inform each other and they grow together, as the filaments of connection under our feet grow stronger and brighter and thoroughly entwined.
 I hope you can find them in each other; I hope you can hear the land and rivers, fire and horses in my songs; I hope you can feel the earth under your feet and warm breath on your face when you look at my pictures; I hope you know the kind of love I feel when I tell you my stories.
 And if you ever walk this land too, I hope your heart will be full of your own songs, and sights, and stories.